MuhammedMagdyy/web-scraping-github/README.md

 ## Features ✨

-- Uses Puppeteer for web scraping
+- Uses Puppeteer for web scraping and inquirer for user input
-- Fetches GitHub followers/following for a specified user
+- Fetches GitHub user profile information such as the number of followers, following, etc...
-- Outputs the list of followers/following to the console
+- Outputs the list of followers or following based on user choice

 ## Installation 🛠️